hleveillegauvin/sib2humPlugin/README.md

 - [ ] Tied notes
 - [ ] Articulations
 - [ ] Beaming (although not urgent; Verovio can do it automatically)
+- [ ] Clean exit if no active score